JavaScript's promised convenience

 zx is a great tool for writing scripts in JavaScript/TypeScript.
 I use it in favor of Bash scripts and appreciate how easy it is to read and refactor them.

 template literal.
-It returns a Promise
+It returns a Promise that resolves with an object containing

 the output of the process.